intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/zouwu.md

 ```
 ##### **4.3.3 Use a MTNetForecaster**

-The fit|evaluate|predict APIs are derived from tfpark.KerasModel, refer to [tfpark.KerasModel API]() for details.
+You can use MTNetForecaster to do fit, evaluation, and prediction.
+These APIs are derived from tfpark.KerasModel, refer to [tfpark.KerasModel API]() for details.

 ```python
 mtnet_forecaster.fit(X,Y)